The Big Beat is sold out.

-At various times during this project, people have stressed that producing a book is one thing, but marketing and selling it is another thing completely.
-For thanks in helping in its production, I included two pages in the book (pp 493-494) so I won’t repeat that here.
+At various times during this exercise in self-publishing, people have stressed that producing a book is one thing, but marketing and selling it is another thing completely.
+For thanks in helping in its production, I included two pages in The Big Beat (pp 493-494) so I won’t repeat that here.
 But for help in sales and marketing, I want to particularly thank my long-time counsellor Michael Zerman, production manager Murray Bennett, my old comrade-in-arms Stuart Coupe and fellow self-publisher, photographer and ex-Inner City Football Association star Tony Mott, for their sage advice and encouragement.

-While I’m expressing gratitude, there are a number of people I’d like to thank for their help in getting the books out of their boxes (see below) and into peoples’ hands.
+While I’m expressing gratitude, there are a number of people I’d like to thank for their help in getting the books out of their boxes (see above) and into peoples’ hands.

 Firstly, those who helped make the three book launches a success.
 In Adelaide: Suzy Ramone, John Schumann, Dr Collette Snowden, Enrico Morena, Ross Stapleton, Rosey Batt, Rachel and everyone at The Howling Owl—and again Michael Zerman.
 In Melbourne: Phill Calvert, John Dowler, Pierre Sutcliffe and Sharon Peterson at Readings St Kilda and Christine Gordon at Readings Carlton.
 And in Sydney: Mark Dodshon, Graham ‘Buzz’ Bidstrup, Peter Oxley and Steve Kulak and staff at Title Barangaroo.